 A breach in email security can lead to a PR disaster for businesses, so make sure you keep on top of this important task.
 Failing to regularly update your password puts you – and those you communicate with – at risk of hacking, which can result in financial theft, identity fraud, and the sale of confidential information.

-Here’s how to quickly and easily change your Gmail password.
+Here’s how to quickly and easily change or reset your Gmail password:

 Congratulations!
 You’re done – you’ve successfully changed your Gmail password.
 Remember to repeat this process at least once a year for optimal email security.

 How to Change Your Gmail Password on Your Smartphone